rust-lang/book/second-edition/src/ch15-02-deref.md

 Implementing `Deref` trait allows us to customize the behavior of the *dereference operator* `*`(as opposed to the multiplication or glob operator).
-By implementing `Deref` in such a way that a smart pointer can be treated like a regular reference, we can write code that is able to operate on either smart pointers or regular references.
+By implementing `Deref` in such a way that a smart pointer can be treated like a regular reference, we can write code that operates on references and use that code with smart pointers too.

 <!-- Why would we want to override the dereference operator?
 Can you lay that
 out? -->